abpframework/abp/docs/en/release-info/migration-guides/abp-4-3.md

-# ABP Framework 4.x to 4.3 Migration Guide
+# ABP 4.x to 4.3 Migration Guide

 This version comes with some changes in the startup template, mostly related to Blazor UI.
 This document explains the breaking changes.
 However, **it is suggested to [compare the startup templates manually](upgrading-startup-template.md) to see all the changes** and apply to your solution.